openfactory-ch/whmcs-oath-addon/README.md

 This WHMCS addon module provides OATH-based two-factor authentication.
 You'd normally use this with a mobile app, like Google Authenticator (Free, [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8) / [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en)).

-At the present moment, only client area two-factor authentication is supported, but admin area two-factor authentication is planned to be finished soon.

 If you are logged in as an admin, client area two-factor authentication will be bypassed.

 ## Installation